OpenEvalProject/evals/manuscripts/elife-44423/v2/manuscript.md

 Combining the results from hSOD1 G93A mice and primary motor neuron cultures, these data confirm our hypothesis generated from ESC-derived motor neurons that ALS-resistant CrMNs are more resistant to proteostatic stress than SpMNs.
 It also highlights the predictive value of this ESC-based in vitro platform for the study of cell-autonomous properties that contribute to the cell specific differential vulnerability to ALS.
 Moreover, these in vitro and in vivo studies jointly support an intrinsic difference between ALS-resistant CrMNs and ALS-vulnerable SpMNs, one that facilitates CrMNs to degrade misfolded proteins more efficiently than SpMNs.
 This ability allows CrMNs to accumulate fewer protein aggregates and to better resist ALS neurodegeneration.

-## iCrMNs contain more proteasome 20S core subunit proteins and have a higher proteasome activity than iSpMNs
+### iCrMNs contain more proteasome 20S core subunit proteins and have a higher proteasome activity than iSpMNs

 To investigate the possible molecular underpinnings behind the superior ability of iCrMNs to utilize the proteasome pathway to degrade misfolding proteins, we performed an unbiased proteomic study on Day two non-transgenic iCrMNs and iSpMNs (Figure 9A).
 Among the differences, we noted that iCrMNs contain higher levels of all 20S core subunits of the proteasome than iSpMNs (Figure 9B).
 Interestingly, these differences are not found among regulatory subunits of the proteasome (Figure 9B).
 Of note, RNA-seq experiments did not reveal this difference, which seems to be due to post-transcriptional mechanisms.
 While this result points to a possible mechanism, the upregulation of core proteasome proteins may not be enough to confer iCrMNs with higher proteasome activity.
 Thus, we sought to directly measure proteasome activity in intact iSpMNs versus iCrMNs. iCrMNs and iSpMNs were treated with Suc-LLVY-AMC that fluoresces when cleaved by the chymotrypsin-like activity of the 20S proteasome.
 The proteasome activity was represented by the hydrolysis rate of Suc-LLVY-AMC.
 Non-transgenic iCrMNs had a higher proteasome activity than iSpMNs at Day 2 and 5 in culture (Figure 9C).
 Together, these results suggest that iCrMN have a higher capacity to degrade misfolding proteins and prevent the accumulation of insoluble aggregates because they have a higher proteasome activity than iSpMNs.

 ![Figure 9.](https://cdn.elifesciences.org/articles/44423/elife-44423-fig9-v2.jpg)

 **Figure 9.:** (A) Experimental outline: mass spectrometry was performed in Day two neurons and proteasome activity tests were performed in Day two and Day five living neurons.
 (B) Unbiased mass spectrometry revealed that iCrMNs contain higher levels of all proteasome 20S core subunits but not 19S regulatory subunits (n = 2).
 Proteomic data are available in Figure 9—source data 1.
-(C) iCrMNs have a higher proteasome activity than iSpMNs measured by hydrolysis rate of Suc-LLVY-AMC in living cells (n = 6, mean ± SEM). n = biological replicates; statistical analysis was performed in log-transformed data by student’s t-test, *p<0.05, **p<0.01, ***p<0.001.10.7554/eLife.44423.016Figure 9—source data 1.
+(C) iCrMNs have a higher proteasome activity than iSpMNs measured by hydrolysis rate of Suc-LLVY-AMC in living cells (n = 6, mean ± SEM). n = biological replicates; statistical analysis was performed in log-transformed data by student’s t-test, *p<0.05, **p<0.01, ***p<0.001.

-## Chemical and genetic proteasome activation rescues iSpMN sensitivity to proteostatic stress
+### Chemical and genetic proteasome activation rescues iSpMN sensitivity to proteostatic stress

 The ultimate goal of comparing two types of neurons with a differential sensitivity to ALS was to first identify an intrinsic feature that varied between the neuronal subtypes and to then modify the feature so as to confer resistance upon ALS-sensitive neurons. iCrMNs are more resistant to proteostatic stress and seem to take better advantage of the proteasome pathway to degrade misfolding proteins.
 Thus, we hypothesized that enhancing proteasome activity would improve iSpMN’s ability to cope with proteostatic stress.
 To test this hypothesis, we investigated if the p38 MAPK inhibitor PD169316, which had been shown to enhance proteasome activity in primary mouse neurons (Leestemaker et al., 2017), could modify iCrMN’s and iSpMN’s ability to survive CPA-induced proteostatic stress.